Tag Archive for: knee problems

 It’s all a normal part of aging and wear and tear.

-But if the cracking in your joints starts to become more regular – is accompanied by joint swelling and more constant pain – or if the cracking turns to “clunking” and your knee starts to feel unstable… then you’re smart to be concerned and it’s possible something more serious could be going on.
+But if the cracking in your joints starts to become more regular, is accompanied by joint swelling and more constant pain, or if the cracking turns to “clunking” and your knee starts to feel unstable – then you’re smart to be concerned and it’s possible something more serious could be going on.
+In this case, get your knees checked out by an expert.

-But assuming you haven’t let your knees get to the “concerned stage” yet… and the most annoying thing to you right now is the cracking, grinding, or crunching…
+Assuming you haven’t let your knees get to the “concerned stage” yet, and the most annoying thing to you right now is the cracking, grinding, or crunching – there are things you can do to minimize this problem and prevent it from getting worse.

 For example, let’s say your hips are on the weak side.
 How your knees tolerate various activities depends a lot on how strong your hips are.
-I’ve experienced this first hand… I love to hike.
+I’ve experienced this firsthand.
+I love to hike.
 And if my hips aren’t doing their part, I feel the entire hike in my knees, especially on the way down.
+And you know what else happens?
+My knees crack a lot more on the days after I hike.

 The imbalances in my body cause more stress on my knees and the result is they crack a lot more.
-Now, as I mentioned previously, this isn’t a big concern for me… yet.
+Now, as I mentioned previously, this isn’t a big concern for me yet.
 My knees don’t hurt – they are just very noisy.
-But in the interest in prevention – I make a conscious effort to regularly stretch my quads, and strengthen my hips and core – so that I can keep this problem at bay and not let it get worse.
+However, I make a conscious effort to regularly stretch my quads, and strengthen my hips and core, so that I can keep this problem at bay and not let it get worse.

-Dr. Carrie Jose, Physical Therapist and Pilates expert, owns CJ Physical Therapy & Pilates in Portsmouth.
-To get a FREE copy of her guide to knee pain – CLICK HERE
+Dr. Carrie Jose, Physical Therapist and Pilates expert, owns CJ Physical Therapy & Pilates in Portsmouth and writes for Seacoast Media Group.
+To get in touch, or get a free copy of her guide to knee pain, CLICK HERE or call 603-380-7902.

 Failed Knee Surgery